rabbitControl/RCP/README.md

 | data | 0x12(18) | - | - | y | package data. type depends on command |
 | **terminator** | 0 | uint8 | 0 | n | package terminator |

-note: we may want to send id/timestamp before the data, to decide if packet is valid (udp case), prefix the value with data-id. otherwise we need to parse data to get to id/timestamp
+note: we may want to send id/timestamp before the data, to decide if packet is valid (udp case), prefix the value with data-id. otherwise we need to parse the data before to get id/timestamp

+chaining Parameters: data can contain more than one Parameter.

 ### command table: